aravindk100/akmgarden/src/site/notes/21 Pit and Lit Notes/🧠  How to offset W2 income with Real Estate losses.md

 - With bonus depreciation, you can take a big chunk of that accelerated depreciation in first year
 	- 100 % in '22, 80% in 23, and so on until it phases out to zero in 2027
 	- At that point regular accelerated depreciation still holds?
+	- Even if bonus depreciation comes against passive income it is suspended and carried forward and you can use it to offset sales rather than doing 1031 exchange
 - So when using STR loophole with material participation and bonus depreciation you can offset your W2 and based on your tax rate it could mean getting almost the equivalent of your down payment back
 	- e.g purchase price 500k with 100k down payment (20%)
 	- bonus depreciation of 30% = 150k deduction (100% in 2022 ...)